SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 To create a new model simply click on the **(1) + Add Model** in the sidebar, when hovering over Models section, or **(2) Create Model** button.
 A model creation pop-up will show up, with very similar options, as when we defined the seed, available.
 Enter the **(3) Model Name** and **(4) Model Path** and that’s it.
 Finally save the model by pressing **(5) OK.**

-#### 4.4.1 Build the Model's graph with Copilot
+#### 4.4.1 Add Sources to the Model with Copilot

 Building your model is very simple - there are suggestions at every step, which you can keep or adjust.
 In the videos below, we’re doing the following in our newly defined `customer_nations` model:

 1. First we select a source of interest from the **Environment** tab, the `customers` table.
 Right away we notice there are suggestions for additional tables that might be of interest when working with the `customers` table.
 2. Then we select another table, in this case the `nations` seed.
-3. Note, that when two sources are dragged closely to each other a **Join** component is automatically created (as demonstrated on the video).
+3. Note, that when two sources are dragged closely to each other a **Join** component is automatically created ([link](#4.4.1.2-select-table-and-join-condition-is-suggested)).
 The Join condition is suggested for us, and we'll keep that suggestion.

 ##### 4.4.1.1 Suggested Sources